 The main differentiating factor of the approach to be developed under VISION is that it combines real-time operational data, digital twin representation, analytical decision support, and optimisation logic within one integrated framework.
 Its adaptation to a highly sensitive domain such as aviation logistics further strengthens its competitive position.

 NETCAD (Mining)

+The market already includes mine-planning and design software, fleet- and haulage-management systems, and GIS platforms.
+However, a significant number of these solutions address only a single layer — for example mine design, fleet telematics, or map visualisation — in isolation from one another.

+The main differentiating factor of the NETCAD approach within VISION is that it combines authoritative GIS and engineering data, a distributed mine-and-transport digital twin, dynamic route optimisation, and net-zero baseline calculation within one integrated framework.
+NETCAD’s deep repository of geographic, road and infrastructure data, its 30+ years of engineering experience, and its estimated 85% GIS market share in Türkiye further strengthen its competitive position in the mining and smart-mining domains.